mrrsl/this-is-wendys/README.md

 I built it to my phone so that's kinda cool

 ## Electron client:
+Similar layout and logic to the mobile client
-amazing awesome animation and sound effect pretty much the same bevahior as the mobile
+An animation and sound effect plays every time you paste text to the server

 ## Backend
 morris you are really going to have to lock in on this one i have no clue how to describe what you have set up

+## Members (All Term 1):
+Ryan Guan
+Morris Li
+Grace Yang
+Julia Ziebart